Welding Safety 101 – Must-Know Tips to Stay Protected in the Shop

 4. Understand Electrical Safety

-• Wear dry gloves and clothing.
+• Always wear dry gloves and insulated clothing.

 • Turn off equipment when not in use.